-This blog past carries on from a previous post, we pick up on day 3 at Dutgee walker camp.
+This blog past carries on from a previous post, we pick up on day 3 at Dutgee walker camp on the Cooloola Great Walk.

 Day 3 - Dutgee Walkers Camp to Litoria Walkers Camp (15km)